 If patterns are identified in the emails sent to 'junkmail' the filters are updated to incorporate these emails.

-If your have supplied your Massey username and password, please contact the Massey ITS Service Desk IMMEDIATELY and request assistance with resetting your password.
+If your have supplied your Massey username and password, please contact the Service Desk IMMEDIATELY and request assistance with resetting your password.
 Please don’t be embarrassed if you need to do this.
 This is very important to ensure your user credentials are kept secure and the integrity of the Massey network is not compromised.

 If you have supplied other personal details, such as bank or credit card details, please get in contact with the organization involved in providing that service.